-The “average dog” is able to learn a new command with 25 to 40 repetitions.
-So, the Border Collie is at least 5 times faster in learning new commands.
+The average intelligent dog can learn a new command with 25 to 40 repetitions.
+In other words, the Border Collie is at least 5 times faster at learning new commands than your average dog.

 Furthermore, average intelligent dogs will obey a known command on the first try with just a 50% or better success rate.
 Not even close to the obedience of a Border Collie, as the BC has nearly double the success rate for obedience.

 There’s nothing wrong with being average.
 In fact, some of the world’s most popular and hard working dogs are average.
 For example, the Aussie, Husky, Great Dane, Greyhound, Shiba Inu, Boston Terrier, Dachshund and Boxer are all average.

 2 Other Reasons Why Border Collies Are Smart

-When it comes to measuring a dog’s IQ, there’s so much more to it than just obedience and working intelligence.
-However, that component of dog intelligence is the most objective.
-So, it’s easier to measure and rank dog breeds that way.
+When it comes to measuring a dog’s IQ, there’s so much more to it than just obedience & working intelligence.
+But because that component of dog intelligence is the most objective, it’s much easier to measure and rank breeds.